When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 The Destroyer

-Before Unburdening: He believes that no matter how much effort and work is put into a goal or task, the shoe will fall, and the effort and progress will be ruined or taken away.
+Before Unburdening: He believed that no matter how much effort and work is put into a goal or task, the other shoe would fall, and the effort and progress would be ruined or taken away.

 After Unburdening: He wants to take care of the "little girl" and tell her everything is going to be okay.
 You've got this!